-A competitive base salary is vital to support the philosophy of management development and career $\,$ orientation of executives and is consistent with the long-term nature of Exxon's business.
+A competitive base salary is vital to support the philosophy of management development and career orientation of executives and is consistent with the long-term nature of Exxon's business.

 Salary budget expenditures and adjustments to the salary program structure are a result of annual reviews of competitive positioning (how Exxon's salary structure for comparable positions compares with that of other companies), business performance, and general economic factors.
 While there is no specific weighting of these factors, competitive positioning is the primary consideration in setting the salary budget expenditures.
 Business and other economic factors, such as net income and estimates of inflation, are secondary considerations.
 In determining competitive position, a number of surveys are utilized.
-Primary consideration is given to the U.S.-based oil companies included in the industry group used for comparing share investment performance on page 14.
+Primary consideration is given to the U.S.-based oil companies included in the industry group used for comparing share investment performance on page 15.
 Foreign-based oil companies used in the industry group are excluded since their compensation structures for executive officers are not considered comparable.
 Additional consideration is given to other major U.S.-based corporations because the scope of Exxon's business extends beyond the oil industry, as does competition for executives.
 Consequently, major U.S.-based corporations in the same or similar lines of business as Exxon, as well as a number of those in other lines of business but with which Exxon competes for executives, are included.
-Competitive orientation of salary ranges are targeted between the median and high end of survey data given Exxon's size and complexity relative to the surveyed companies.
+Competitive orientation of salary ranges is targeted between the median and high end of survey data given Exxon's size and complexity relative to the surveyed companies.
 Within this framework, executive salaries are determined based on individual performance, level of responsibility, and experience.

 The Board Compensation Committee ("BCC") makes recommendations to the Board of Directors as to the salaries of the CEO and the President, sets the salaries of the other elected officers, and reviews salaries of certain other senior executives.
-The BCC met in November 1992 to recommend the 1993 salaries for the CEO and President, to set the 1993 salaries for the other elected officers, and to review the 1993 salaries for certain other senior executives.
+The BCC met in November 1993 to recommend the 1994 salaries for the CEO and President, to set the 1994 salaries for the other elected officers, and to review the 1994 salaries for certain other senior executives.
 Any changes to these approved salaries must be reviewed with the BCC before implementation.

 The CEO's salary is determined based on the competitive salary framework described above, recognizing the Corporation's size and complexity.
 Within this framework, the CEO's salary is determined based on the BCC's judgment concerning the CEO's individual contributions to the business, level of responsibility, and career experience.
 Although none of these factors has a specific weight, primary consideration is given to the CEO's individual contributions to the business.
 No particular formulas or measures are used.
-L. R. Raymond's salary reflects his promotion to CEO in 1993, as well as the factors listed above.
-L. G. Rawl, former CEO, retired in May 1993 after serving over six years as CEO.
-His salary reflects the length of his tenure as CEO and over 40 years of service with Exxon.
-Moreover, the salaries of both Messrs.
-Rawl and Raymond reflect their strong leadership and significant individual contributions.
+L. R. Raymond's salary reflects his strong leadership and significant individual contributions to Exxon's business.